 Insider Info: Due to its popularity, the museum requires free timed entry passes to enter, which you can acquire online.
 We recommend you plan ahead and obtain advance timed entry passes, which are released on a monthly basis.
 You can also obtain advance same-day passes, which are released every morning at 6:30 a.m.
-Same-day walk-up passes are available in person on a first-come, first-served basis starting at 1 p.m. on weekdays only.

-Take a break and escape the weather – cold, rainy, sultry or perfect – with a cuppa at one of DC’s three Teaism locations.
+Take a break and escape the weather – cold, rainy, sultry or perfect – with a cuppa at one of DC’s five Teaism locations.
 Michelle Brown and Linda Neumann opened the first Teaism location in Dupont Circle in 1996 to bring proper (read: properly made) tea to the DC masses.

 The Scene: Teaism’s cozy teahouse atmosphere will warm you inside and out.
 As well as an expansive drinks menu – with fragrant black, white and green teas, oolongs, chai and tisanes – Teaism features a wholesome Asian-inspired menu that will take you from breakfast through dinner.
-Start the day with sourdough pancakes or the Indian flavors of the tempeh scramble over a cup of keemun with its English breakfast base.
+Start the day with the Indian flavors of the tempeh scramble over a cup of keemun with its English breakfast base.
 Delicious bento boxes, soups, salads and curries are included on the menu as well as excellent dessert cookies and cakes that pair well with hot or iced brews and the amazing ginger limeade.
-Whatever your choices,

 Insider Info: Bite into the city’s most popular salty oat cookie at any of the three locations.
-If you’re hankering for something savory, order the nori-infused fried chicken bento box, and sub in brown rice for a little less guilt (only available at Penn Quarter and Lafayette Square locations).
+If you’re hankering for something savory, order the nori-infused fried chicken bento box, and sub in brown rice for a little less guilt (only available at Penn Quarter and Lafayette Park locations).

 The Scene: Centrolina is a dual-concept locale, featuring a restaurant and a market, each focusing on seasonal and fresh ingredients that bring out the best in the regional Italian cooking that Brandwein is famous for.
 The restaurant uses an open kitchen and a terracotta-clad wood oven to immerse diners in the cooking experience, providing an at-home feel to the proceedings.
 Over in the market, you can purchase meat, cheese, seafood, dried pasta and local produce and dairy.
 Grab-and-go sandwiches and coffee are also available.